bennyfactor/blue-eyes/README.md

 ## Installation

-    gem install corneal
+    gem install blue-eyes

 ## Commands
 ```
-corneal -v              # Show Corneal version number
+blue-eyes -v              # Show Blue-eyes version number
-corneal help [COMMAND]  # Describe available commands or one specific command
+blue-eyes help [COMMAND]  # Describe available commands or one specific command
-corneal new APP-NAME    # Creates a new Sinatra application
+blue-eyes new APP-NAME    # Creates a new Sinatra application
-corneal model NAME      # Generate a model
+blue-eyes model NAME      # Generate a model
-corneal controller NAME # Generate a controller
+blue-eyes controller NAME # Generate a controller
-corneal scaffold NAME   # Generate a model with its associated views and controllers
+blue-eyes scaffold NAME   # Generate a model with its associated views and controllers
 ```
 The controller generator also have an optional views flag `--no-views` to create controllers without views.

-## Using Corneal
+## Using Blue-eyes

 To generate your app:

-    corneal new APP-NAME
+    blue-eyes new APP-NAME

-After Corneal is done generating your app, run `bundle install` from your app's directory:
+After Blue-eyes is done generating your app, run `bundle install` from your app's directory:

     cd APP-NAME
     bundle install